We don’t have earth shattering, life changing, situations happen to us without learning a thing or two from them.

 It taught me that love isn’t keeping or leading or pushing or holding… it’s walking beside, it’s noticing, it’s allowing but not enabling and it’s extending a hand when one is needed, but if more than that is demanded or needed, I’m not a life-preserver.

 The greatest love and support I can provide to another is to be myself, own my stuff, do my work and share what God has given me to share.
+And the people I choose to be in company with need to love and support this way too.

 More than anything, it taught me that everything really is ALL small stuff.